 Between 1997 and 2000, Ashton Mining of Canada Ltd. (Ashton) did exploration work on the former Rabbit Lake property which is now the Liege property and one-third of Legend property.
-Exploration work included several airborne and ground geophysical programs as well as diamond drilling of one target and an indicator mineral sampling program (Skelton and Willis, 2001; Ryziuk, 2004).
+Exploration work included several airborne and ground geophysical programs as well as diamond drilling of one target and a heavy mineral, kimberlite indicator mineral sampling program (Skelton and Willis, 2001; Ryziuk, 2004).

-The geophysics exploration program on the former Rabbit Lake property included a fixed wing aeromagnetic survey, two detailed helicopter aeromagnetic surveys of selected anomalies, both conducted by High Sense Geophysics Ltd. and ground magnetic surveys on eighteen (18) targets (Skelton and Willis, 2001; Cavey and LeBel, 2003).
+The geophysics exploration program on the former Rabbit Lake property included a fixed wing aeromagnetic survey, two detailed helicopter aeromagnetic surveys of selected anomalies, both conducted by High Sense Geophysics Ltd. and ground magnetic surveys on 18 targets (Skelton and Willis, 2001; Cavey and LeBel, 2003).
 The fixed wing aeromagnetic survey was flown with a terrain clearance of 100m and a 250m spacing, totaling 30,863 line-kms (Skelton and Bursey, 1999).
 The detailed helicopter aeromagnetic surveys were flown in 1998 with a terrain clearance of 50m and a 100m spacing over the property totaling in 2,079.48 line-kms covering 47 targets on 36 blocks (Skelton and Bursey, 1999).
 Ground magnetic surveys were conducted on the property between 1999 and 2000 on 18 selected targets using GEM System GSM-19 with two second measurement intervals and 50m station spacing (Skelton and Bursey, 1999; Skelton and Willis, 2001).

-Ashton also conducted a sampling program on and around the properties, collecting 109 heavy mineral, indicator minerals samples.
-Thirty-six (36) of these samples were collected on the Liege property of which eight (8) samples were anomalous, including three adjacent samples (AL04-0138, 0139, 0140) with 46 indicator mineral grains (Cavey and LeBel, 2003) and two (2) anomalous samples (A104-137, 0138) with 15 indicator mineral grains were collected from the Legend property (Skelton and Willis, 2001; Cavey and LeBel, 2003).
-The complete list of these samples' results is shown in Ashton's assessment report (Ashton, 2001).
-Regional glacial ice direction in the area is from northeast of the Legend property and with the known kimberlites (Figure 3) located northwest to north of the property could be the source responsible for the anomalous samples (Skelton and Willis, 2001).
+Ashton also conducted a sampling program on and around the properties, collecting 108 indicator minerals samples.
+Thirty-six (36) of these samples were collected on the Liege property of which eight (8) samples were anomalous, including three adjacent samples (AL04-0138, 0139, 0140) with 6, 11 and 29 indicator mineral grains (Cavey and LeBel, 2003) and two (2) anomalous samples (A104-137, 0138) with a total of 15 indicator mineral grains were collected from the Legend property (Skelton and Willis, 2001; Cavey and LeBel, 2003).
+The complete list of these samples' results is shown in one of Ashton's assessment reports (Ashton, 2001).
+Regional glacial ice direction in the area is from northeast of the Liege property and with the known kimberlites (Figure 3) located northwest to north of the property could be the source responsible for the anomalous samples (Skelton and Willis, 2001).

-Ashton only drilled one hole, DDHRL1-01, on one target on the Liege property, in vicinity of the Legend property, to test an aeromagnetic anomaly in February of 2000 (Skelton and Willis, 2001; Cavey and LeBel, 2003).
-The drillhole failed to intersect kimberlite to a depth of 94.5 metres resulting in termination of further work to be completed on the property and allowing the permits to expire in 2001 (Cavey and LeBel, 2003).
+Ashton only drilled one hole, DDHRL1-01, on one target on the Liege property to test an aeromagnetic anomaly in February of 2000 (Skelton and Willis, 2001; Cavey and LeBel, 2003).
+The drillhole failed to intersect kimberlite to a depth of 94.5 metres resulting in termination of further work to be completed on the property and allowing the permits to expire in 2001.

-977554 Alberta Ltd. (Alberta Ltd.) then acquired the claims in 2002 based on information of the possibility of diamondiferous kimberlites in the area.
-Alberta Ltd. contracted Orequest Consultants Ltd. (Orequest) in 2003 to compile and submit a geological and geophysical summary report on the previous work and history done on the properties (Ryziuk, 2004).
-Geolink Exploration Ltd. (Geolink) of Edmonton, Alberta was contracted in late 2003 and 2004 to conduct several exploration work on the properties including indicator minerals sampling, airborne geophysics and diamond drilling and in writing an assessment report (Ryziuk, 2004).
+977554 Alberta Ltd. (Alberta Ltd.) then acquired the Liege and Legend claims in 2002 based on information of the possibility of diamondiferous kimberlites in the area.
+Alberta Ltd. conducted several exploration work on the properties including indicator minerals sampling, airborne geophysics and diamond drilling.